A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Compact Metric Spaces

-\begin{proof}[Proof of Theorem~\ref{thm:functor-polish}] \eqref{part:thm:functor-complete}.
+Now, we prove the `if' parts.
 Let $(X_n,a_n)$ be a sequence of elements of $\mathfrak C_{\tau}$ such that the corresponding elements in $\mathcal C_{\tau}$ form a Cauchy sequence.
 By taking a subsequence (if necessary) and using Lemma~\ref{lem:common}, one can assume there exists a compact metric space $Z$ and isometric embeddings $f_n:X_n\to Z$ such that

 So the sequences $(f_n(X_n))_n$ and $(\tau_{f_n}(a_n))_n$ are Cauchy.
 Lemma~\ref{lem:compact-complete} and the assumption of completeness of $\tau(Z)$ imply that there exists a compact subset $X\subseteq Z$ and $b\in \tau(Z)$ such that $f_n(X_n)\to X$ and $\tau_{f_n}(a_n)\to b$.
 Let $\iota: X\hookrightarrow Z$ be the inclusion map.
 The definition of Hausdorff-continuity implies that $\hausdorff(\mathrm{Im}(\tau_{f_n}), \mathrm{Im}(\tau_{\iota}))\to 0$.
 This implies that $b$ is in the closure of $\mathrm{Im}(\tau_{\iota})$.
 On the other hand, since $\tau(X)$ is complete (by assumption) and $\tau_{\iota}$ is an isometric embedding, one gets that $\mathrm{Im}(\tau_{\iota})$ is also complete, and hence, closed in $\tau(Z)$.
 So $b\in \mathrm{Im}(\tau_{\iota})$; i.e., there exists $a\in \tau(X)$ such that $\tau_{\iota}(a)=b$.
-Now, one can obtain that $\cgh\left((X_n,a_n),(X,a) \right)\to 0$.
+Now, one can obtain that $\cgf\left((X_n,a_n),(X,a) \right)\to 0$.
 This proves that $\mathcal C_{\tau}$ is complete.

-\eqref{part:thm:functor-sep}.
-As mentioned in Section~\ref{subsec:prelim-GH}, the space $\mcstarzero$ of compact metric spaces is separable under the Gromov-Hausdorff metric $\cgh$.
-Let $A$ be a sequence of compact metric spaces which is dense in $\mcstarzero$.
-By assumption, for every $X\in A$, there exists a countable dense subset $C(X)$ of $\tau(X)$.
-It is enough to prove that the set $E:=\{(X,a): X\in A, a\in C(X) \}$ is dense in $\mathcal C_{\tau}$.